-Dr. John Tortora and Dr. Theresa Dantonio offer treatment for periodontal disease in Brick, New Jersey, to help you manage the harmful bacteria in your mouth and begin regaining good oral health.
+Dr. John Tortora and Dr. Myrna Eskandar offer treatment for periodontal disease in Brick, New Jersey, to help you manage the harmful bacteria in your mouth and begin regaining good oral health.
 For more information about periodontal disease treatment and prevention, and to schedule your consultation with our dentists, call us today at 732-295-1616.

 Prevention